Becoming a Member of the IFPDA

 - use of the IFPDA Member logo on websites and cross-promotions

 - rolling submissions for IFPDA Online Viewing Rooms

 - promotion of IFPDA Online Viewing Rooms through email blasts and social media

-- a profile page on the IPFDA website which spotlights member exhibitions and Online Viewing Rooms
+- a profile page on the IFPDA website which spotlights member exhibitions and Online Viewing Rooms

 - listing in IFPDA group advertisements (Print Quarterly, Journal of the Print World, etc.)

-- an invitation to participate in the online edition of the IFPDA Fine Art Print Fair
+- an invitation to participate in the online edition of the IFPDA Print Fair

-- an invitation to apply for a booth or table at the IFPDA Fine Art Print Fair at the Javits Convention Center
+- an invitation to apply for a booth or table at the IFPDA Print Fair at the Javits Convention Center

 - access to exclusive members-only online seminars on social media marketing and current legal issues